nekonora/TaggerKit/README.md

 ## Requirements

-TaggerKit is writtern is compatible with Swift 4.2/5 and runs on iOS 11+.
+TaggerKit is compatible with Swift 4.2+ and runs on iOS 11+.

 ## Changelog